Carbuncle (legendary creature): General description

 It was a creature larger than a mouse but equipped with a hard shell, as crudely described by a certain laborer who was in too much of a hurry to kill it and seize the gold and riches from the shell before attracting the greedy notice of others.
 It is commented that the man got rich but science suffered the knowledge lost.
-(Note: Allegedly caught by Gaspar Huerta, making a canal in Las Tunas in Quile (i.e., in Coquimbo Province) The location is south of La Serena, Chile according to Montecino, who (citing Vicuña 1947) writes as if the man forgot everything, but even though the man did not notice the fine details and disposed of the carcass quickly to escape notice, and quoted as saying «era más grandecito que un ratón y que tenía concha» in Vicuña 1915 (after Silvestre 1904)) (Note: Montecino citing Ponce (2001), apparently Ponce Castillo, Bartolomé (2001) "Barrenado".
-9°Concurso de Historias y Cuentos del Mundo Rural, de FUCOA.)
+(Note: Allegedly caught by Gaspar Huerta, making a canal in Las Tunas in Quile (i.e., in Coquimbo Province) The location is south of La Serena, Chile according to (Montecino Aguirre 2015), who (citing Vicuña (1947)) writes as if the man forgot everything, but even though the man did not notice the fine details and disposed of the carcass quickly to escape notice, and quoted as saying «era más grandecito que un ratón y que tenía concha» in (Vicuña Cifuentes 1915) (after (Silvestre 1904))) (Note: (Montecino Aguirre 2015) citing (Ponce Castillo 2001).)

 During the great drought of 1924–25 there were reported sightings of carbunclos on moonless nights.
 Around 1925 a family of carbunclos was seen descending from the mountain of Tulahuén towards Río Grande (Coquimbo Region).